Elevenlabs AudioNative Player

 Keywords

 Start by using keywords in the content of your ads.
-The best places for this are for headlines.
-Try to have one or two fields that contain the keyword you included in your keyword list.
+The best places for this are headlines.
+Try to have one or two fields containing the keywords you included in your list.

 If you want to improve your ad’s predicted click-through rate, work on its content.
-Tailor the headlines, ad texts and CTAs (call to action) included in the messages.
-By increasing the number of headlines and texts, as well as varying their content, you increase the likelihood that artificial intelligence will display a message that is relevant to the user, and the user will click on the ad as a result.
+Tailor the headlines, ad texts, and CTAs (call to action) included in the messages.
+By increasing the number of headlines and texts and varying their content, you increase the likelihood that artificial intelligence will display a message that is relevant to the user and that the user will click on the ad as a result.

-To increase the relevance of an ad, think about the semantics of the content.
-Think about whether the text of the ads matches the meaning of the keywords and whether it is related to what is included on the page.
-You can break your campaign into ad groups and then tailor your ads to each group, so you’ll be able to more accurately design any needed content.
+To increase an ad’s relevance, consider the semantics of the content.
+Consider whether the text of the ads matches the meaning of the keywords and whether it is related to what is included on the page.
+You can break your campaign into ad groups and then tailor your ads to each group, so you’ll be able to design any needed content more accurately.

 To improve the quality score of your image campaign, follow a few simple steps.
 Start by completing any content that the system allows you to do.
 Use the available fields for your ad headlines and their texts.
-While doing so, remember to make sure that your texts take up as much of the allotted space as possible, i.e. use the character limit to the maximum.
-Try to make your headlines close to 30 characters in length, and your ad texts should contain about 90 letters.
+While doing so, remember to ensure that your texts take up as much of the allotted space as possible, i.e. use the character limit to the maximum.
+Try to make your headlines close to 30 characters; your ad texts should contain about 90 letters.

-Another procedure that can prove helpful in the process of lowering the cost of clicks in Google Ads campaigns is to properly match the keyword pool and the keywords themselves.
+Another procedure that can help lower the cost of clicks in Google Ads campaigns is to properly match the keyword pool and the keywords themselves.

-When operating on a limited budget, where our goal is not to display on every possible consumer query, we should focus on displaying ads on keywords that have lower CPCs.
-By limiting the keyword pool, we will eliminate the keywords that are the most expensive, which will ultimately translate into a reduction in the overall cost per click of the campaign.
+When operating on a limited budget, our goal is not to display ads for every possible consumer query.
+We should focus on displaying ads on keywords that have lower CPCs.
+By limiting the keyword pool, we will eliminate the most expensive keywords, ultimately reducing the overall cost-per-click of the campaign.

-However, it may turn out that the keyword pool is quite narrow, which means there is nothing to give up.
-This is still nothing lost, as there are other solutions, such as using more precise keywords.
-By using phrases that include, for example, the location of a service or product, or long-tail queries (i.e., phrases consisting of three or more words), we will be competing with fewer advertisers, which may translate into a lower cost-per-click for our campaign.
+However, the keyword pool may turn out to be quite narrow, which means there is nothing to give up.
+Nothing has been lost, as there are other solutions, such as using more precise keywords.
+By using phrases that include, for example, the location of a service or product or long-tail queries (i.e., phrases consisting of three or more words), we will compete with fewer advertisers, which may translate into a lower cost-per-click for our campaign.

 Exclusionary keywords vs. cpc rates

 To avoid displaying our ads in undesirable situations, we should set up a list of exclusionary keywords.
-Exclusionary keywords are those that prevent ads from displaying when a specific word or phrase is searched.
-Ads will not display to anyone who searches for that phrase.
+Exclusionary keywords prevent ads from displaying when a specific word or phrase is searched.
+Ads will not be displayed to anyone who searches for that phrase.

 If, for example, you add the exclusionary keyword „free” to a campaign or ad group, the Google Ads system will not display ads in search results for queries with the word „free.”
 It is a good idea to supplement the list of exclusionary keywords with popular marketplaces, such as „Allegro” or „OLX” and also words that may indicate a user’s intention other than shopping, such as „ranking” or „reviews”.